informatics-lab/blog/_posts/2016-06-30-cracking-clojure.md

 wat?

-That's right, in functional programming the function come first, metaphorically and literally.
+That's right, in functional programming the function come first, literally and metaphorically.
 The general syntax for a function call is `(my_func arg1 arg2...argn)`.
 In this case, `+` is our function and `1` and `2` are our arguments.

 ### Mutability and multiple lines
 **Python**